sakrist/Swift_OpenGL_Example/README.md

 # Swift OpenGL Example

-This example was developed just for proof of concept that OpenGL app written on swift can run on Linux(Ubuntu) and OS X.
+This example was developed just for proof of concept that OpenGL app written on swift can be compiled and run on Linux(Ubuntu) and OS X.

 OS X<br>
 <img src=screen1.png width="500">